 Imagine feeling a sudden surge of energy and clarity, all thanks to a simple, homemade remedy you can whip up in just 30 seconds.
 Sounds too good to be true?
-Many people are exploring the potential benefits of a "30-second hard tonic" using pure baking soda, drawn to the idea of a quick and easy way to boost their well-being.
+But many people are exploring the potential benefits of a "30-second hard tonic" using pure baking soda, drawn to the idea of a quick and easy way to boost their well-being.
 But what exactly is this tonic, and what does science say about its purported effects?

 Unpacking the 30-Second Hard Tonic with Pure Baking Soda